Create a skillset in Azure AI Search

 .
 If the context is "/document"

 .
-If you then wanted to reference this node in downstream skills, the path would be "/document/orgs"
+If you then want to reference this node in downstream skills, the path is "/document/orgs"

 .